Kongsberg Gruppen

-Kongsberg Gruppen ASA is a Norwegian multinational company, that supplies high-technology systems to customers in the merchant marine, defence, aerospace, offshore oil and gas industries, and renewable and utilities industries.
+Kongsberg Gruppen ASA is a Norwegian multinational company based in Kongsberg that supplies high-technology systems to customers in the merchant marine, defence, aerospace, offshore oil and gas industries, and renewable and utilities industries.

+The company comprises four business areas: Kongsberg Discovery, Kongsberg Defence & Aerospace, and Kongsberg Digital.
 In 2018, Kongsberg had revenues of NOK 14.381 billion, and 6,842 employees in more than 25 countries.
-The company is headquartered in Kongsberg.